 Ever since I was old enough to remember, I wanted to be a fighter.

-Whether it was TV shows based off comic books, boxing, wrestling (both pro and Olympic), or even hockey fights, seeing two people squaring off with everything on the line always got me going.
-Maybe it appeals to some base instinct we have, seeing others testing themselves in a one versus one confrontation with a winner and a loser, a better man and an inferior man.
+Whether it was TV shows based off comic books, boxing, wrestling (both pro and Olympic), or even hockey fights, seeing a big fight happen always got me going.
+Maybe it appeals to some base instinct we all have, seeing others testing themselves in a one versus one confrontation with a winner and a loser, a better man and an inferior man.
 Maybe its just me.
 But I knew what I wanted to be.
 I didn't just want to watch the fights happen though........
 I wanted to be in the fights.

-Given what I was learning, it seemed inevitable that I'd be drawn into the world of MMA at some point.
+Given what I was learning, it seemed inevitable that I'd be drawn into the world of Mixed Martial Arts at some point.
 I can remember the first time I saw it like it was yesterday: Saturday night, April Week 2 of '95, GAMMA presents the Cohen vs Foster TV Special.
 It was something I stumbled upon while flipping through American TV channels on a grey-market dish setup, so I tuned in for kicks just in time for the main event.
-Mark Cohen, the first GAMMA Heavyweight champ, making his first defence against an All-American wrestler named James Foster who fought his way up from the small time and this was his first big fight.
-Cohen tried to take him down, but couldn't.
+Mark Cohen, the first GAMMA Heavyweight champ, was making his first defence against an All-American wrestler named James Foster.
+Foster had fought his way up from the small time and this was his first big fight.
+Cohen tried to take him down, but couldn't do it.
 He had taken down the bigger Frank Sheedy to win the title, but Foster wasn't gonna go down too easily.
-The commentators said this was the first time they'd seen him not be able to use his violent Ground and Pound straight off.
+The commentators said this was the first time they'd seen him not be able to use his violent Ground and Pound right away.

 I didn't know what Ground and Pound was, but I was about to find out, as Foster took Cohen down instead and threw BOMBS.
 Punches the the face, knee strikes to the ribs, and elbows to the skull landed hard.
 Cohen was sliced open above his eyes by a couple of those vicious shots.
-The bell rang and Cohen went into the corner a bloody mess after the 1st round.
+The bell rang and Cohen went into the corner a bloody mess after just 5 minutes.
 Me, the commentators, and a few million viewers were in shock.
-We'd seen fights, but never anything like this.
-Brutality in an 8 sided steel cage, with seemingly no rules, that was even more intimidating at times than the fighters.
-It was the big time.
-It was real.
+We'd seen fights before, but never anything like this.
+No-rules brutality in an 8 sided steel cage that was even more intimidating than the fighters.
+This was the big time.
+This was REAL.

 Foster took Cohen down again.
-I expected more vicious shots, but what we got was interesting in its own way.
-Foster was throwing punches to soften up Cohen and keep him guessing, while he was slowly working into a dominant grounded position, and like a boa constrictor trapping its prey, he wrapped his legs and arms around Cohen from behind and started punching him in the head, before putting his right arm over Cohen's neck to choke the breath from him.
-Cohen tried to fight him off, but famously passed out and went limp.
-The ref finally pulled Foster off and he sprinted around the octagon like an idiot, before straddling the top of the cage, miming wearing the championship belt, and fully acting the part of the unbeatable All-American jock that everyone wanted to see put down.
+I expected more bloody strikes from Foster, but what we got was interesting in its own way.
+Foster was throwing punches to soften up Cohen and keep him guessing, while he was slowly working into a dominant grounded position.
+Like a boa constrictor trapping its prey, he wrapped his legs and arms around Cohen from behind and started punching him in the head, before putting his right arm over Cohen's neck to choke the breath from him.
+Cohen tried to fight him off, but in a famous scene passed out and went limp.
+The ref finally pulled Foster off.
+Foster climbed the cage, mimed wearing the championship belt around his waist, and acted the part of the unbeatable All-American jock that everyone wanted to see put down.

 After that match I tried to find out everything I could about what I just watched.
-The internet wasn't as good back then, libraries didn't have too many books on the phenomenom, but I eventually found out that this was Mixed Martial Arts.
+The internet wasn't as good back then, and libraries didn't have too many books on the phenomenon.
+Eventually, I found out that this was Mixed Martial Arts.
 Striking blows mixed with grappling, inside a cage or a ring, with a limited ruleset.
-Certain moves were banned for safety reasons, but otherwise it was anything goes, and the future direction of the sport suggested if you were good at one thing only, you wouldn't survive for long in the world of MMA.
+Certain moves and techniques were banned for safety reasons, but everything else was legal.
+With all the techniques available, the future direction of the sport suggested if you were good at only one thing, you wouldn't survive for long in the world of MMA.
 Luckily for me, I was good at three things: Boxing, Judo, and Wrestling.

 I ramped up my training.
-I was just a kid, but I was mature for my age, and I knew I shouldn't wait til I was an adult, I should practise now and get prepared for what I want to do.
-I ran more, I started lifting some weights (although power's never been my thing as much as athleticism.), and I never missed a session for whichever one of the 3 martial arts I was learning at the time.
+I was just a kid, but I was mature for my age, and I knew I shouldn't wait til I was an adult.
+I needed to practise now and get prepared for my chance when I turned 18.
+I ran more, I started lifting some weights (although I've always favoured speed over power), and I never missed a session for whichever one of the 3 martial arts I was learning at the time.
 A couple years later I learned of the existence of ALPHA-1, a company from Japan that featured fighters just as talented as GAMMA's.
 I saw guys like Carlos da Guia, who showcased Muay Thai kickboxing, and tried to look up just what on earth that was.
-I managed to find a local gym run by a punch-drunk and slightly crazy Thai guy named Adul.
-He had some serious scars and was a scary, scary dude sometimes when he got angry, but turned out to be a softie deep down and a good man, and he let me train.
-I worked hard in that gym off and on throughout high school depending on money and where I was moved.
+I managed to find a local gym run by a punch-drunk and slightly crazy Thai immigrant named Adul.
+He had some serious scars and was a scary, scary dude when he got angry, but deep down he was a softie and a good man, and he let me train.
+I worked hard in that gym off and on throughout high school.
 That was my 4th martial art.

-When I turned 16 I had a breakout year all-around, winning an amateur boxing title, a couple Muay Thai sparring matches against adults, my brown belt in Judo, and a provincial high school wrestling event (along with a strong showing at a national event before losing on points).
+When I turned 16 I had a breakout year all-around, winning an amateur boxing title, a couple Muay Thai sparring matches against adults, my brown belt in Judo, and a provincial high school wrestling event.
+I even had a strong showing at a national wrestling event before losing a match on points.
 A couple universities offered me a scholarship for their wrestling teams, but I didn't have the passion for wrestling itself.
-It was a means to an end, and I also wanted to go pro in MMA when I turned 18.
-It was a tough decision, but I passed and left the wrestling team my senior year, showing up to practise occasionally and keep my skills sharp, but working primarily on my Muay Thai and submission game going forward.
+It was a means to an end, and I still wanted to turn pro in MMA when I was 18.
+It was a tough decision, but I passed and left the wrestling team my senior year.
+I ekpt practising, but the foucs was on 4 disciplines, not one.
+Balance without weakness.

-With all 4 disciplines, I noticed that everything was flowing towards one aspect of MMA: The clinch game.
+With all 4 disciplines, I noticed that everything was flowing towards one aspect of fighting: The clinch game.
 There were deadly fighters who could strike from the clinch or work takedowns, but very few who could do both.
-I still focused on being an all-rounder that was a truly mixed martial artist, but all the while, whatever I was practising, I knew that close-quarters was going to be of high importance to the style I was creating.
-Eventually I graduated high school with good grades and a few accolades, moved out into a small apartment on my own in Regina, got a new job with flexible hours to leave time for training.
+I still focused on being an all-rounder that was a truly mixed martial artist, but all the while, whatever I was practising, I knew that close-quarters was going to be of high importance to the style I would use in MMA.
+Eventually I graduated high school with good grades and a few accolades.
+I moved out into a small apartment on my own in Regina, and got a job with flexible hours to leave time for training.
 With that stabilized, I decided to put in an application to register as a mixed martial artist with the Athletics Commission of Saskatchewan.

-A week after my 18th birthday and several weeks after my application was accepted, I got in touch with a local promoter and had my debut amateur fight at the end of November 2001.
-I couldn't go pro yet, but I was accepted as a registered amateur.
-I faced a local fighter who had a background in Jiu Jitsu.
+My application was accepted on my 18th birthday.
+I got in touch with a local promoter and had my debut fight at the end of November 2001.
+I couldn't go pro yet, but I was registered and accepted as an amateur fighter.
+I faced a local opponent who had a background in Jiu Jitsu.
 I kept the fight strictly on the feet and peppered him with punches and a few kicks.
 Then I moved into the clinch, hooked a Thai plum, and KOed him with a textbook knee strike in a little over 3 minutes.
 I had a quick turnaround to another fight a couple weeks later in Saskatoon.
 It was against a local striker, so I went with the ground game.
 I got a power double leg takedown, passed from full guard to half guard to side control, then locked in a Kimura for a tapout in 2 and a half minutes.
-Not long after I was an officially registered pro.
+Not long after that win, I was officially registered as a pro fighter.

 Now its heading towards Christmas, and big things are starting to happen.
-A British businessman who was at the card scouted me and has invited me to a meeting, said it could be beneficial to my career.
-3 new promotions are popping up in 3 different countries to take advantage of the deep crop of talented new fighters, including a formalized one in my home province called Classic Cage Combat.
-Opportunities are popping up just as I officially enter the world of the pros.
+A British businessman who was at the card scouted me and invited me to a meeting, saying it could be beneficial to my career.
+3 new companies are popping up in 3 different countries to take advantage of the deep crop of talented new fighters.
+One of them is in my home province, and its called Classic Cage Combat.
+Opportunities in MMA are popping up just as I officially enter the world of the pros.
 The dream I've had ever since I was a kid to be a fighter is here.
 Now its time to see just how much farther I can go.
 I've found my wings, and I'm ready to soar above the world.